Daoren means “person of the Way.” In Soto Zen practice, “the Way” is always right before you.

 Daoren seek to convert personal preference and habit energy through the daily practice of zazen and the Precepts, simple ritual, and dedication.

-Full members of Dharma Rain who live primarily outside of the residential community, have taken the precepts, have attended one sesshin, and have participated in at least one session of the Term Student program, are eligible to join.
+Full members of Dharma Rain who have taken the precepts, have attended one sesshin, and have participated in at least one session of the Term Student program, are eligible to join.

-The Daoren Circle is open to new members until July 1 of each year.
-If you think you would like to become a Daoren beginning with fall term, please contact Kyri Kengan Treiman or speak with any gray-robed Daoren member before July 1.
+The Daoren Circle is open to new members in July of each year.
+If you think you would like to become a Daoren beginning with fall term, please contact Kyri Kengan Treiman or speak with any Daoren member before July 31.